Apple M1 Pro 8-Core vs EPYC 7H12

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by EPYC 7H12 and Apple M1 Pro 8-Core.
+Types, maximum amount and channel quantity of RAM supported by EPYC 7H12 and M1 Pro 8-Core.
 Depending on the motherboard, higher memory frequencies may be supported.

 Graphics specifications